nushell/nushell.github.io/lang-guide/lang-guide.md

 'This is also a string "that needs an inner part quoted"'
 ```

-The key to always remember is that double quotes recognize and interpret escapes so if you have any `\` characters in your string, they will be interpreted as excapes.
+The key to always remember is that double quotes recognize and interpret escapes so if you have any `\` characters in your string, they will be interpreted as escapes.
 The following is an example of a question we get frequently on Discord.

 ```nu
 Why doesn't this work?